segun-codes/schms-be/README.md

 # schms-be
 This is a school management.
 It incorporates facility and features to simplify and automate business management process in elementary and secondary schools.
+Note, this readMe file will be cleaned-up into proper format down the line.
+For now, it's serving the purpose of scribblesheet for the use of the developer

+# To do
+1. Write test for all endpoints and util functions
+2. Implement constraints to achieve the underlisted "sequence of setup"

+# SCRIBBLESHEET SECTION - THE FOLLOWING ARE DESIGN THOUGHTS AND CONSIDERATION

 # EXPECTED FEATURES
 ## Basic module